 Gawde’s works, especially his large-scale sculptures, have attracted considerable attention among the international art community.
-He has showed at galleries, museums, fairs and biennales across the world.
+He has shown at galleries, museums, fairs and biennales across the world.
 At the 53rd Venice Biennale in 2009, his work, a two-ton kinetic piece called ‘Alliteration’, was included in ‘Making Worlds’, an exhibition curated by Daniel Birnbaum.
 Another large installation, a 12-foot stainless steel pendulum, ‘Vicious Circle’ was part of ‘Finding India’ at MOCA, Taipei, in 2010; and in 2007, his black, oversized ‘Blind Bulbs’ dominated Jumeira beach (and St.Tropez earlier) at the Special Projects section of Gulf Art Fair.
-Gawde has also done several commissioned public art projects, including a 3-tonne mechanized sculpture, ‘Galileo and his friends left me with these moons…’ (2012), at the invitation from the Taiwan Government.
+Gawde has several public art commissions to his credit, including a 3-tonne mechanized sculpture, ‘Galileo and his friends left me with these moons…’ (2012), at the invitation of the Government of Taiwan.

 The artist lives and works in Mumbai.